geofflane/vectored/README.md

 ## Pros and Cons

-* No external dependencies
+* No external dependencies at runtime (just this library and xmerl built into Erlang)
 * Just low-level SVG structures.
-Build your own library of shaps on top of it.
+Build your own library of shapes on top of it
-* Pretty be extensible.
+* Pretty extensible
   * Vectored.Elements.Element provides a `defelement` function that includes a lot of basic functionality
   * Vectored.Renderable protocol allows you to implement your own custom elements however you want